ghoshRitesh12/aniwatch-api/README.md

 ### Local Installation

-1. Rename the `.env.example` file to `.env`

-2. Fill out all the environment variables.

-3. Run the following command to clone the repository and install the dependencies.
+1. Run the following command to clone the repository and install the dependencies.

 ```bash
 git clone https://github.com/ghoshRitesh12/zoro.to-api.git